Key Things to Know Before Opening a Wise Business Account [2025]

 3

-A Wise Business account is a virtual multi-currency account that allows you to receive and make payments around the world.
+A Wise Business account is a virtual multi-currency account that allows you to receive and make payments worldwide.

 Here are some highlighted features of the Wise Business account:

-• Access to up to over 9 local account details in GBP, EUR, AUD, NZD, SGD, RON, CAD, and HUF.
+- Access to up to over 9 local account details in GBP, EUR, USD, AUD, NZD, SGD, RON, CAD, and HUF.
 The currencies available vary based on your location.

-• Use global SWIFT account details in ove 20 currencies to recieve almost any currency via international payments within 4-5 days on average.
-(Conversion may apply based on the currencies you can hold.)
+- Receive international payments in almost any currency within 4-5 days on average.
+Note that conversion may apply based on the currencies you can hold.

-• Hold and convert money into over 40 currencies and send money to over 70 countries.
+- Hold and convert money into 40+ currencies and send money to over 70 countries.

-• Support transfer to Alipay and WeChat, hence a good option for businesses that send money to China often
+- Support transfers to Alipay and WeChat, hence a good option for businesses that send money to China often.

-• Upon acquiring the business account, you may be eligible for virtual and physical debit cards to pay for expenses in over 40 currencies and over 160 countries.
-These cards also support ATM withdrawals.
+- Upon acquiring the business account, you may be eligible for virtual and physical debit cards to pay for expenses in over 40 different currencies and over 160 countries.
+These cards also support ATM withdrawals, and you can earn 0.5% cashback on all eligible transactions.

-• Configure multi-use access.
+- Configure multi-user access.
 Add an accountant as a viewer, your finance team as payers, and your co-founder as an admin to work together as a team.

-• Make local and international transfers based on interbank rates or mid-market exchange rates.
+- Make local and international transfers based on mid-market exchange rates.

 Here are some current conditions to keep in mind about the Wise Business account: